Thailand

 Tailors

-A tailor shop in Thailand that is actually worth visiting - Click for larger image It's one of those things.
-Ask a tourist visiting Thailand what they plan to do and one thing that invariably comes up is the subject of getting clothes made.
-I was the same when I first visited the country many years ago but it so happened I had a little fling with a girl in Pattaya who ran a small clothes manufacturing company.
-Yes, really.
-She was not a bar girl.
-It's incredible but true.
+Ask a tourist visiting Thailand what they plan to do and one thing that invariably comes up is the subject of getting bespoke clothes made.
+I was the same when I first visited the country many years ago.

 A number of packages will be offered, priced in US dollars.
-They go along the lines of one mohair suit with spare trousers, two shirts, three ties, a belt, a pair of comfy slacks and a safari suit (for that essential Rolf Harris look).
+They go along the lines of one mohair suit with spare trousers, two shirts, three ties, a belt, a pair of comfy slacks and a safari suit (for that essential Rolf Harris or Rod Hull look).

 They claim that they can turn clothes around in a matter of hours and will stop at nothing to get business.
 Every shop has a tout outside who tries to shake the hands of passing tourists with a "Good afternoon sir, where are you from?"